risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-constants.md

 ### String literals with C-style escapes

 String literals with C-style escapes use escape sequences to represent special characters within a string, just as in the C programming language.
 These literals are constructed by prepending the letter 'e' to the string literal.
+For example, `e'abc\n\tdef'`.

 The following escape sequences are supported: